Julian-Alberts/i3_notify_bar/config.md

 #### rule

-Rules start with a key and an equal sign (=) and end with a value it should be compared with. example
+Rules start with a key followed by an operator and end with a value it should be compared with. example
 ```
 rule
     app_name = Spotify
 endrule
 ```

+The equals operator is available for all keys.
+Additionally `expire_timeout` supports <, <=, > and >=.

 rule keys:
 | name | values |